Molt/ue4-vive-modular-pawn-bp/README.md

 Firing a projectile from the controller.
 * Weapons which are subject to gravity.
 (Firing bows in both *Holopoint* and *The Lab*, some of the weapons in *Space Pirate Trainer*)

-### Parabolid Ray (**Not yet implemented**)
+### Parabolic Ray (**Currently in progress**)
-A modified version of *Ray* where instead of using a straight ray the interaction uses a 'drooping' line.
+A modified version of *Ray* where instead of using a straight ray the interaction uses a 'drooping' parabolic curve.

 This can be useful for *Teleport* as it makes it easier to target areas on the ground.
 * Selecting a teleport location.
 (Choosing targets in *Budget Cuts*)

 ### Ray